zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

 *******************************
 Second stage bootloader in TF-M
 *******************************
-To implement secure boot functionality an external project MCUBoot has been integrated to TF-M. For further information please refer to the `MCUBoot homepage <https://www.mcuboot.com/>`__.
-Original source-code is available at `GitHub <https://github.com/JuulLabs-OSS/mcuboot>`__.
-This document contains information about MCUBoot modifications and how MCUBoot has been integrated to TF-M.
+By default, the MCUboot project from
+`GitHub <https://github.com/JuulLabs-OSS/mcuboot>`__ is used as the secure bootloader in TF-M. The repository is going to be automatically downloaded by CMake.
+The version downloaded can be controlled by the ``MCUBOOT_VERSION`` CMake variable.
+If you wish to use a locally downloaded copy, the CMake variable ``MCUBOOT_PATH`` can be set to its location.
+This document contains information about how MCUboot has been integrated to TF-M. For further information about MCUboot design please refer to the `MCUBoot homepage <https://www.mcuboot.com/>`__.

 Bootloader is started when CPU is released from reset.
 It runs in secure mode.
 It authenticates the firmware image by hash (SHA-256) and digital signature